stefaneidelloth/treezjs/doc/atoms/model/executable/executable.md

 The input path is not automatically wrapped in quotation marks because some programs do not support quotation marks around the input path.
 Therefore, if you use an input path that contains spaces, you **might need to manually wrap it in quotation marks**.

-Leave this input field empty if your executable does not require an input file or folder.
+Leave this input field empty if your executable does not require an input file or directory.

 It is possible to **dynamically modify the input path** using an ![](../../../../icons/inputModification.png) [InputModification](./inputModification.md) atom.
 This makes sense if you run the ![](../../../../icons/run.png) Executable atom  many times, for example in a ![](../../../../icons/sweep.png) [Sweep](../../study/sweep/sweep.md) study, and you want to have a **different input path for each run**.